DaraOladapo/HttpClientServiceHelper/README.md

 Using Package Reference

-Copy the following into the .csproj file of your project.
+Copy the following into the .csproj file of your project (using version 1.0.0 as reference).

 `<PackageReference Include="HttpClientServiceHelper" Version="1.0.0" />`